takaya-imai/lnwallet/site/index.md

 This gives you a ultimate censorship resistance: no one can "freeze your account" or cancel your transactions but at the same time it makes you the one responsible for securing your funds.

-Thankfully, a wallet is designed in such a way that if you do everything right you would never lose your money no matter what. *Please be sure to read an [Essential app guide](setting-up-bitcoin-wallet.html#setting-up-bitcoin-wallet) if you do want to use this app!*
+Thankfully, this wallet is designed in such a way that money won't be lost no matter what if you do everything right. *Please be sure to read an [Essential app guide](setting-up-bitcoin-wallet.html#setting-up-bitcoin-wallet) if you do want to use this app!*

 - [View source code on GitHub](https://github.com/btcontract/lnwallet)
 - [Send an email to developer](mailto:anton.kumaigorodskiy@outlook.com)